Study Abroad Program Overview

 Language of Instruction

 Although the primary language at the University of Copenhagen is Danish, many courses are offered in English.

-The program begins with a Danish Intensive Language Program (ILP).
+The program begins with a mandatory Danish Intensive Language Program (ILP).
 You are encouraged to continue to study the Danish language in addition to your regular coursework during the semester.

 Go to the Participants